apparena/docs/integration-guide.md

 ### Create a new user for this customer

-So now you got a new company set up.
+So now you've got a new company set up.
 So now it's time to create the first user for this company.
 Send a POST request including your [API key](api_key) to create a user.

 **Note:** If you are using our [POSTman collection](postman) you can just send the next request to create a user without replacing the `:company_id` in the request, as the `POST /companies` request adds a company_id environment variable in its <a href="https://www.getpostman.com/docs/jetpacks_writing_tests" target="_blank">POSTman test</a>.

-    POST /api/v1/companies/17/ HTTP/1.1
+    POST /api/v1/companies/17/users HTTP/1.1
     Host: v2.app-arena.com
     Content-Type: application/json
     Authorization: Basic c2J1Y2twZXNjaDphcGlrZXk=

     {
-      "name"		:"New company name",
-      "subdomain"	:"company_subdomain",
-      "role"        : ["user", "admin"]
+        "username":	"dhasselhoff",
+        "email":	"david@hasselhoff.com",
+        "name":	    "David Hasselhoff",
+        "password":	"iSetGermanyFree!",
+        "roles":	[ "user", "admin" ],
+        "lang_tag":	"en_US"
     }

 An example response would look like this: